Wake Forest University Guidelines Regarding Compliance with Export Control Laws

 All University personnel engaged in funded or non-funded research of any scope or duration are responsible for reviewing the applicable export-control regulations prior to beginning the research, to determine whether they apply and to ensure that if they apply, the research is in compliance.
 In addition, all personnel currently engaged in any research will review the research periodically, at least annually, to determine whether changes in the terms of sponsorship, the scope of work, or personnel now bring export-control regulations into play.
 The University will provide assistance in assessing the application of, and compliance with, these regulations, but primary responsibility for ensuring a good faith and diligent determination of the applicability of, and compliance with, export regulations rests with the PI.
 ORSP provides an Export Controls Decision Tree to determine whether an export license must be obtained and, if so, the contact(s) who can assist.
 PIs are strongly encouraged to use this resource when determining whether or not an export-control license is required for their projects.

 ORSP staff will review all proposals and awards for elements that may involve export regulations.
 They will work with the Legal Department to determine if the research requires a license or an exception to the law applies.
-The Associate Provost for Research will serve as the institutional official with authority to secure a license, when needed.
+The Vice Provost for Research, Scholarly Inquiry, and Creative Activity will serve as the institutional official with authority to secure a license, when needed.

 RESOURCES